PhoenixNoble/DeadMansSwitch/README.md

 A Simple Dead Mans Switch for USB devices
-Based on an ESP32 and a USB magnetic breakaway cable (thinking about switching to ATTinyXX) ESP32 simoly reflects the message written to serial port
+Based on an ESP32 / PR2040 and a USB magnetic breakaway cable ESP32 / PR2040 simoly reflects the message written to serial port

 Windows locks PC if:
 * The app is closed after it is armed (no way to disarm)